ceph/ceph/doc/rbd/rbd-openstack.rst

 #.
 Launch a new instance.
 #.
 Choose the image associated to the copy-on-write clone.
 #.
-Select 'boot from volume'
+Select 'boot from volume'.
 #.
 Select the volume you created.

 .. _qemu-img: ../qemu-rbd/#running-qemu-with-rbd